Healthy Pumpkin Spice Bran Muffins. Pumpkin keeps them moist and adds the flavors of fall, along with the addition of lots of flavorful spices.

 - 1/4 cup canola oil

-Whisk together flour, bran, sugar, cinnamon, baking powder, baking soda and salt in a large bowl.
+- Whisk together flour, bran, sugar, cinnamon, baking powder, baking soda, salt, ginger, and nutmeg in a large bowl.
 Set aside.

-Gently stir pumpkin mixture into flour mixture until just combined (it's okay if some lumps remain).
+- Gently stir pumpkin mixture into flour mixture until just combined (it’s okay if some lumps remain) and fold in raisins, if using.
 Divide batter evenly among muffin cups.